Stop fear sabotaging your journey

 When you have your smaller goals, break them down even further into baby action steps.
 Like, what small actions can you take each day, that fit well into your life, that will start you down the path you want to go down?

 With baby steps, fear will be hugely reduced, and you can quietly show yourself that this new path is safe.
 It builds security and momentum to get you through the times when fear does decide to come on strong.

 4. Author your story

-Most of the fear you feel stems from the stories you tell yourself about your life, self, and world.
-They might be storied you’ve learned from others, or ones you’ve constructed yourself through your experiences.
+The fear you feel stems from the stories you tell yourself about your life, self, and world.
+They might be stories you’ve learned from others or ones you’ve constructed yourself through your experiences.

 For example, you maybe tried to do something new as a child and weren’t very good at it.
 Maybe you got laughed at and teased and felt like a huge failure, and that no one liked you.
 Now, as an adult, you logically know that’s not true… but the quiet story going on in your emotions is that if you try something difficult (like changing your eating) and don’t succeed, then you’ll feel awful, be rejected, and have ‘failed’.

 It’s a story, and as the author of that story, you have the power to change it.